bitrockteam/bitrock-website/src/academy/readme.md

 #### BITROCK - Professional & Certified Training Programs

 Development and growth happen where people are encouraged to be curious and learn.
-We are firmly convinced that learning-oriented culture helps to cultivate leadership and breeds innovation and high-performance. <br><br><br> We are **Lightbend Gold Training Partner** and **Confluent Training Partner**, and we also lead our internal classes of **Front End** and **DevOps**.
+We are firmly convinced that learning-oriented culture helps to cultivate leadership and breeds innovation and high-performance. <br><br><br> We are official **Confluent Training Partner** and we offer **professional and expert-level training courses** for organizations and individuals, responding to several needs and requirements.
 <br>